-The foregoing data point to some potential dangers of fusion with an authoritarian leader.
-This does not mean that the effects of fusion are invariably negative, however, as fusion to other targets might attenuate such effects.
-We hypothesized that fusion with the United States, a superordinate identity associated with shared democratic principles, could offset the effects of fusion with Trump.
-To test this possibility, we compared the predictive power of fusion with Trump during Wave 1 and fusion with US during Wave 1 on support for authoritarian actions during Wave 3.
-We used the coefficient estimates from the model presented in Figure 4 to generate predicted values.
-The results are displayed in the left panel of Figure 5.
-The solid line shows that the more fused participants were with the US during Wave 1, the less supportive of authoritarian actions they were during Wave 3 (B = -0.123, 95% CI [-0.244, -0.001], t = -2.01, p= .049).
-In contrast, the dashed line indicates that the more participants were fused with Trump during Wave 1, the more they endorsed authoritarian actions during Wave 3 (B = .170, 95% CI [.054, .285], p = .004).
-The correlation between fusion with Trump and fusion with the United States was .53 (p < .001), suggesting that individual Trump supporters were experiencing a conflict along these lines: "Should I hold fast to my democratic principles as a US citizen or align myself with the person I voted for?"
+FIGURE 5 Fusion with Trump and fusion with the United States predict support for authoritarian actions in opposite directions.

+of Figure 5.
+The solid line shows that the more fused participants were with the United States during Wave 1, the less supportive of authoritarian actions they were during Wave 3 (B=-.123, 95% CI [-.244, -.001], t=-2.01, p=.049).
+In contrast, the dashed line indicates that the more participants were fused with Trump during Wave 1, the more they endorsed authoritarian actions during Wave 3 (B=.170, 95% CI [.054, .285], p=.004).
+The correlation between fusion with Trump and fusion with the United States was .53 (p<.001), suggesting that individual Trump supporters were experiencing a conflict along these lines: "Should I hold fast to my democratic principles as a US citizen or align myself with the person I voted for?"